JuliaDiff/ChainRulesCore.jl/docs/src/gradient_accumulation.md

 However, we have a bit of a problem that not all types are mutable, so this pattern is hard to apply in general.
 To deal with that ChainRulesCore provides [`add!!`](@ref).
 Per the [BangBang.jl](https://github.com/JuliaFolds/BangBang.jl) convention, this is a maybe mutating addition.
-It may mutating its first argument (it it is mutable), but it will definitely return the correct result.
+It may mutate its first argument (it it is mutable), but it will definitely return the correct result.
 We would write using that as `X̄ = add!!(ā, b̄)`: which would in this case give us just 2 allocations.
 AD systems can generate `add!!` instead of `+` when accumulating gradient to take advantage of this.

 ### Inplaceable Thunks (`InplaceableThunks`) avoid allocating values in the first place.
 We got down to two allocations from using [`add!!`](@ref), but can we do better?
-We can think of having differential type which acts on a partially accumulated result, to mutate it to contain its current value plus the partial derivative being accumulated.
+We can think of having a differential type which acts on a partially accumulated result, to mutate it to contain its current value plus the partial derivative being accumulated.
-Rather than having a actual computed value, we can just have a thing that will act on a value to perform the addition.
+Rather than having an actual computed value, we can just have a thing that will act on a value to perform the addition.
-This is a bit of a funny idea, lets illustrate it with our example.
+Let's illustrate it with our example.

-`b̄` is the partial for `X[2]`.
-It's value can be computed by:
+`b̄` is the partial for `X[2]` and its value can be computed by:
 ```julia
 b̄ = zeros(size(X))
 b̄[2] = ȳ  # the scalar sensitivity of the `mysum` output